warpdotdev/docs/features/command-inspector.md

 Command Inspector Demo
 {% endembed %}

-Disable Command Inspector’s on hover trigger by navigating to our settings dialog: `Settings > Features`.
-Which can also be accessed through the `Command Palette > Open Settings: Features`.
+Disable Command Inspector’s on hover trigger by navigating to our settings dialog: `Settings > Features` which can also be accessed through the `Command Palette > Open Settings: Features`.